UCL/research-computing-with-cpp/session05/01IntroductiontoOpenMP.md

 ### OpenMP

+* Shared memory only parallelization
+* UMA or NUMA architecture
+* Useful for parallelization on one cluster node
+* Will see MPI next week for across node parallelization
+* Can write hybrid code with both OpenMP and MPI

+### About OpenMP

+* Extensions of existing programming languages.
+* Support for Fortran, C and C++
+* C/C++ uses the same syntax
+* Fortran is slightly different

+### How it works

+* Thread based parallelization
+* A master thread executes all the code
+* Sections of the code is marked as parallel
+    - A set of threads are forked and used along the master thread
+    - When the parallel block ends the threads are killed.
+* Typical parallelization.
+    - A loop in the code needs to run many independent

+### Some more
 * Annotate code with `#pragma omp ...`
     - This instruct the compiler in how to parallize the code
     - `#pragma` is a general way of providing instructions to the compiler